CrafterKolyan/sudoku-helper/README.md

 ## Features
 - Simplest sudoku solver
 - If can't solve completely, shows cells that can be solved
+- Supports copying and pasting sudoku table in JSON formats

 ## Tested in browsers
 - Chrome